forloopzimbabwe/forloopzim-website/src/pages/home/index.md

     linkURL: /meetups
     subHeading: Look at what topics were presented at past meetups.
   secondCTA:
-    heading: Submit your talk
+    heading: Collaborate with us
     linkType: external
     linkURL: "mailto:forloopzw@gmail.com"
-    subHeading: Want to present at an upcoming meetup?
-Contact us.
+    subHeading: Want to partner with us?
+We are open to any brilliant ideas             you might have.
+Email us.
 seo:
   browserTitle: forloopZimbabwe
   description: >-